コンテンツにスキップ

 This aquarium offers both fun and educational experiences, with dolphin and sea lion shows, fish feeding, and craft workshops.

-[Official website] Enoshima Aquarium
+[Official Website] Enoshima Aquarium

 Kawasaki Aquarium

-Due to space limitations, there are no large creatures on display, but in the panoramic screen zone, dolphins and whales come to play with projection mapping, making you feel as if you are in the ocean.
-In addition, there are events where staff members give detailed explanations about the ecology of these creatures, allowing you to learn about ecology that you would not normally be able to know about.
+Due to space limitations, there are no large creatures on display, but in the panoramic screen zone, dolphins and whales come to play using projection mapping, making it feel as if you are in the ocean.In addition, there are events where staff will give detailed explanations about the ecology of these animals, allowing you to learn about ecology that is not normally available to you.

 [Official Website] Kawasaki Aquarium